High Heels (1991 film): Title

 The original title is Tacones lejanos, which can be translated as Distant Heels and refers to Rebeca's childhood, when she was unable to sleep until her mother entered her bedroom and Rebeca managed to hear the sound of her mother's heels as she left, walking down the hallway.
 The inaccuracy of the English translation of the title affected the reception of the film, as the English High Heels suggests stylish comedy, whereas the Spanish Distant Heels conveys a feeling of family melodrama.
 The Spanish title Distant Heels is a reference to Raoul Walsh's film Distant Drums (1951).

 Release

+Box-office

-High Heels, Almodóvar's ninth film, was co-produced by El Deseo and Ciby 2000 and released in Spain in October 1991.
+High Heels, Almodóvar's ninth film, was co-produced by El Deseo and Ciby 2000 and released in Spain on 19 October 1991.
 It was enormously successful in Spain.
-By the end of 1991, it had attracted an audience of more than 1.5 million, and eventually it came second, in terms of box-office takings, to Women on the Verge of a Nervous Breakdown (1988) among Almodóvar's films released up to that point.
+By the end of 1991, it had attracted an audience of more than 1.5 million and was the highest-grossing Spanish film of the year.
+It eventually came second, in terms of box-office takings, to Women on the Verge of a Nervous Breakdown (1988) among Almodóvar's films released up to that point, with a gross of €5.2 million.
+In France, it was one of the top ten highest-grossing films of the year with a gross of $8.7 million.
+In the United States and Canada it grossed $1.7 million.